AnimaTardeb/Meiogenix-UGDR/README.md

 $./Galocal.sh

 Usage:
- ./Galocal.sh -a Fasta -b FQ_folder -c Result_folder
+ ./Galocal.sh -a Fasta -b Fq_folder -c Result_folder
 	-a S288 or other fasta sequence
 	-b Folder where the reads (R_1.fq and R_2.fq) are stocked -c Folder to out put the results